buildpacks/docs/content/docs/features/dockerfiles.md

 dependencies for each image to the minimum necessary to support the targeted language.
 Image extensions could be used to switch the run image to that most appropriate for the current application.

-In the future, run image switching and image modification will all be supported, opening the door to other use cases.
+In the future, both run image switching and image modification will be supported, opening the door to other use cases.
 Consult the [RFC](https://github.com/buildpacks/rfcs/pull/173) for further information.

 Your feedback is appreciated!
 As the feature evolves, we want to hear from you - what's going well, what's challenging,